Dulanga-Rukshan/DurovCrypt/README.md

 ## Help

-If you stuck at using DurovCrypt. just type Help or select help option, it will prompt you help message how to user DurovCrypt.
+If you stuck at using DurovCrypt. just type Help or select help option, it will prompt you help message how to use DurovCrypt.
 <p align="start">
   <img src="assests/DurovCryptHelp.png" alt="DurovCryptHelp.png Banner" width="500" style="border-radius:10px">
 </p>